elastic/kibana/rfcs/text/0017_url_service.md

 ## External users navigating to a Kibana deep link

-Currently Elastic Cloud and Support has main link linking into Kibana.
-Many of them are deep links into Discover and Dashboard apps where, for example, index pattern is selected, or filters and time range are set.
+Currently Elastic Cloud and Support have many links linking into Kibana.
+Most of them are deep links into Discover and Dashboard apps where, for example, index pattern is selected, or filters and time range are set.